So you booked your portrait session.. Awesome – I am so excited!

 How many people can be in a picture?

-The group size is a function of how much space we have.
-In the studio we generally are limited to 2 or maybe 3 people.
+The group size is a function of how much space we have – more space = more people.
+Indoors we generally are limited to 2 to 4 people.
 Large groups need to be outdoors to have good light and enough space to get everyone in the frame.
 The exposure can last from 3 to 10 seconds so it is important that everyone hold as still as possible or they will be blurry.
 Very young children can be lots of fun!

 What about pets?